Be Aware of the Dangers

 |The UK Government funded website providing friendly guidance and awareness on protecting your privacy and devices online.|

-Updates / Patching
+Security Updates / Patching

 Modern laptops, desktop PC, smartphones and tablets are supplied with security features which are enabled by default.
 Keeping your operating systems and applications updated is one of the most important things to do in order to keep your device secure.
 Therefore it is essential to not to disable or delay applying software updates, as most updates typically resolve security flaws.

-Anti-virus software can help prevent malicious software from installing onto laptop or desktop PC.
+Anti-virus software can help prevent malicious software from installing onto a laptop or desktop PC.
 There are many vendors which will sell anti-virus software, typically by annual subscription, they are even sometimes supplied your PC upon purchase.
 They are also plenty of free anti-virus products on the market, all will do a job sufficiently well.
 Microsoft operating systems are supplied with free anti-virus software, called Windows Defender, we recommend sticking with Windows Defender and keeping it enabled at all times.
 Remember no anti-virus solution can prevent malicious software from infecting your PC, but it can help prevent most.

-Passwords one of the greatest weakness in home cyber security, and the bad guys know this.
+Passwords one of the greatest weakness in home cybersecurity, and the bad guys know this.
 Remembering countless complicated passwords for over a hundred different websites is a real chore, especially if you want to be secure.
 To be secure you should be using a unique highly complex password on each website, and then you should change it often.
-Password management tools and password vaults offers a solution to this digital age problem, all you have to do is remember a master password to access a vault of all your usernames and passwords.
-Of course it becomes incredibly important to protect that master password!
+Password management tools and password vaults offer a solution to this digital age problem, all you have to do is remember a master password to access a vault of all your usernames and passwords.
+Of course, it becomes incredibly important to protect that master password!
 Such tools allow the generation of unique and highly complicated passwords, and can ease the burden when changing your passwords.
-There are several cloud based password management tools which integrate within the popular web browsers, so usernames and passwords are automatically populated as you access websites.
+There are several cloud-based password management tools which integrate within the popular web browsers, so usernames and passwords are automatically populated as you access websites.
 There is a question of trust with these suppliers, specifically that they protect your account details and that their software is secure.
 However on balance, using a password management tool is less risky than using the same and weak passwords on multiple websites, given if one website is hacked and bad guys gain access to email address and password, they could attempt to use these credentials to access your other websites, including your most important email and banking websites.

 |LastPass provides a free version of the tool which integrates with your web browser to manage passwords.
-Lastpass gives you the ability to create unique complicated passwords for each website where you need an account.|
+LastPass gives you the ability to create unique complicated passwords for each website where you need an account.|

 |KeePass is a free open source password manager, which helps you to manage your passwords securely.
 You can put all your passwords in one database, which is locked with one master key or a key file.
 So you only have to remember one single master password or select the key file to unlock the whole database.
 The databases are encrypted using the best and most secure encryption algorithms currently known (AES and Twofish).|